Rivierenbuurt: Architecture

-Jewish Population and World War II
+Jewish population and World War II

 From the 1930s onward, the Jewish population in Rivierenbuurt grew rapidly.
 The neighborhood was largely populated by middle-class residents, who considered the Rivierenbuurt a step up from the working-class Jodenbuurt (Jewish Neighborhood).
 The neighborhood also saw an influx of German Jewish refugees fleeing the Nazi regime from 1933 onward.
 By 1940, about 20% of the Jews in Amsterdam—some 17,000 residents—lived in the Rivierenbuurt.
 Approximately 13,000 of these would not survive World War II, mostly after being sent to German concentration camps.
 The most notable Jewish Rivierenbuurt resident was Anne Frank, whose family lived on the Merwedeplein before going into hiding.
 A statue of Anne stands today in the Merwedeplein park.

 The invading Nazi army first entered Amsterdam by the Berlagebrug on May 15, 1940.
 The playground on Gaaspstraat was at first denied to Jewish children as ordered by the German occupiers, then on November 3, 1941 was converted to a market where Jews were required to shop.
 After mass deportation of Jewish residents was largely complete, the market was closed on August 9, 1943.
 A bronze sculpture erected in 1986 honors the Jewish children who were forbidden from using the playground; commemorations occur at the site every year on November 3.

-Today the Rivierenbuurt houses a considerable Jewish population again, including a synagogue with a kollel.
-A significant portion of the local population subscribes to Haredi Judaism.